piyapan039285/VScompareFiles/README.md

-# VScompareFiles
-Let you compare 2 files using Visual Studio that installed in your computer.
+This application lets you compare 2 files using Visual Studio.

 #Requirements
 * Windows Operating System with .NET 4.5 installed